 By Chuck Hawks

 Double barreled firearms have been around for a very long time, dating back to matchlock and wheelock muzzleloading designs.
-In the modern era of cartridge firearms, double barreled rifles became famous as tools for hunting the largest and most dangerous game, especially in sub-Saharan Africa and India.
+In the modern era of cartridge firearms, double barreled rifles became famous as tools for hunting the largest and most dangerous game, especially in India and sub-Saharan Africa.

-However, since the late 1980's double rifles have been making a modest comeback.
-This is undoubtedly partly due to nostalgia and partly because safari grade bolt action rifles are no longer inexpensive, but mostly it is because experienced hunters are realizing that double rifles are extremely hard to beat for their intended purposes.
-They are just plain good at the jobs they were intended to do.
+However, since the late 1980's, double rifles have been making a modest comeback.
+This is mostly due to nostalgia and partly because safari grade bolt action rifles are no longer inexpensive, but also because some experienced hunters are realizing that double rifles are extremely hard to beat for their intended purposes.
+They are just plain good at the job they were intended to do.

-Lacking a repeating action, double rifles are about 4" shorter than a standard length bolt action or autoloading rifle with a barrel of the same length.
+Lacking a repeating action, double rifles are about 4" shorter than a typical bolt action or autoloading rifle with a barrel of the same length.
 This makes them handy in heavy cover or for use from blinds and tree stands.

-There is no magazine or action that must be cycled to chamber another cartridge, so a double can use cartridges of any length, and many of the most famous double rifle cartridges (the 9.3x74 and .470 NE, for example) are too long for use in repeating rifles.
+There is no magazine or action that must be cycled to chamber another cartridge, so a double can use cartridges of any length.
+Many of the most famous double rifle cartridges (the 9.3x74mm and .470 NE, for example) are too long for use in repeating rifles.